Frequently Asked Questions

 YES!
 If you take a class (session) from me, there will be optional performance opportunities throughout the year, including some big festivals and some smaller Haflas (parties/gatherings) with very supportive, friendly audiences.
 My West Covina student troupe is Jessikah and Johara Sirens.
 A few times a year I produce our own class showcases for my West Covina students to learn how to perform in front of a small, supportive audience of family and friends.
 Both of my classes have many optional performance opportunities, both big and small throughout the year.
-If you are in my La Verne Choreography for Performance class, you will be dancing as one of The Desert Dragons or as a Shimmy Siren Dragon.
+If you are in my La Verne Choreography for Performance class, you will be dancing in my other troupe, co-directed by Ms. Ellie.
 Performance is not required, but it is encouraged.

 When performing, what should I wear?

 If it is a troupe performance at an event/festival, we will be wearing a type of "troupe" costuming determined by me.
 If it is Jessikah's class showcase, the costuming is open/whatever you are comfortable wearing, just "dress like a belly dancer."
 This could be: a simple tank top, crop top (or choli), decorated bra, hip wrap/scarf, yoga pants (or dance/tribal fusion style pants), harem pants, and/or a circle or mermaid skirt, or a full costume, whether Egyptian, home made, or a beaded/sequined outfit.
-Jessikah & Johara Sirens class t-shirts and tank tops are available here, designed by me and purchased through Zazzle.
-I have added Desert Dragons and Shimmy Siren Dragons t-shirts and tank tops to the shop as well.
+Jessikah Bellydance class t-shirts and tank tops are available here, designed by me and purchased through Zazzle.
 I can suggest patterns (if you sew) or vendors if you need help with costuming in class or via our Facebook group if you need additional suggestions.

 When I perform, how much makeup should I wear?